ZhoutaoBi/Ros-lidar-location/README.md

 	source devel/setup.bash

-##4、Open serial ports 3 and 5 // The two serial ports are connected to radar and flight control respectively
+## Open serial ports 3 and 5 // The two serial ports are connected to radar and flight control respectively

 **SUGGESTION**:This step you can followed by the user manual of the board you use.